 - 4–6 corn white or yellow corn tortillas

 - 4–6 oz Apricot Glazed Pork Tenderloin, sliced into thin strips

 - 1/2 cup crumbled queso fresco

-- Preheat a grill, or grill pan, to medium-high heat.
+- Grill the corn.
+Preheat a grill, or grill pan, to medium-high heat.
 Brush the corn with grapeseed oil (you can substitute olive oil if you like).
 Place corn on the grill and cook for about 20 minutes, turning after 5 minutes or so on each side.
 You want the corn to be slightly charred.
 Remove from the grill and cool slightly.